 Blood pressure is measured in millimetres of mercury (mmHg) and is written as two numbers, for example, 120/80 mmHg.
 This is said as ’120 over 80′.

-- The top (first) number is the systolic pressure.
+- The top (first) number is the systolic blood pressure.
 This is the pressure in the arteries when the heart beats and forces blood around the body.

-- The bottom (second) number is the diastolic pressure.
+- The bottom (second) number is the diastolic blood pressure.
 This is the pressure in the arteries when the heart is resting in between beats.

 A blood pressure of 160/100 mmHg or above carries a significant risk to health and generally requires medication to lower it.
 However, there are other factors that may be taken into account and medication can vary from one person to another.